phillarmonic/drun/README.md

   include "https://raw.githubusercontent.com/team/repo/main/ci.drun"

 task "deploy":
+  use snippet "ops.check-docker"         # From drunhub!
-  use snippet "docker.security-scan"    # From remote include!
+  use snippet "docker.security-scan"     # From remote include! call task "k8s.deploy" with replicas=3 # From drunhub!
 ```

 **Features:**

+- 📚 **Drunhub Standard Library**: Official repository of reusable workflows at [github.com/phillarmonic/drun-hub](https://github.com/phillarmonic/drun-hub)
+- 🎭 **Custom Namespaces**: Override project names with `as` clause for cleaner imports
 - 🌐 **GitHub & HTTPS**: Fetch from GitHub repos or any HTTPS source
 - 🎯 **Version Control**: Pin to specific tags, branches, or commits
 - 💾 **Smart Caching**: 1-minute cache with stale fallback for offline use